csev/dj4e/assn/dj4e_tut02.md

     python manage.py check

-And then go to the the PythonAnywhere Web tab and press Reload.
+And then go to the PythonAnywhere Web tab and press Reload.

 Also when it tells you to navigate to a `localhost` or `127.0.0.1` like